Computed tomography (CT scan) for back problems

 How long is it before the result of the test is known?

 The radiologist can probably give you preliminary results within a day.
-The formal reading of your CT scan might take another day.
+The formal reading of your CT scan might take another couple days.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.